sayonaramemori/study-roads/javacode/tutor.md

 {
     ...
 }

 //multiple implements
 class Employee implements Cloneable, Comparable
 {
     ...
 }

+class Employee extends Person implements Comparable
+{
+    ...
+}

-//add static methods to interface public interface Path
+//add static methods to interface.
+It simply seemed to be against the spirit of interfaces as abstract specifications. public interface Path
 {
     public static Path of(URL url){....}